 - They are locally focused businesses that hinge on making the local market aware of their services

-Google My Business
+Google Business Profile

-So it’s clear that a ton of people are using Google.
-And of course, it’s only natural that Google prioritizes its own services and platforms above all others.
+So, it’s clear that a ton of people are using Google.
+And, of course, it’s only natural that Google prioritizes its own services and platforms above all others.

 It’s no secret that online reviews are a hot commodity in the digital age.
 Without customer reviews, your business is likely to flounder.

 Getting your Google Review link and posting it on your website, social media pages, and in your emails makes it easier for customers to leave reviews.

-People who have already used your services will want to keep up on any other services you offer or promotions you’re running.
+People who have already used your services will want to keep up with any other services you offer or promotions you run.
 But how do you even get people on your email list?
-Here are a few tips:

 - Offer Resources: Share your insider knowledge of foundation repair and other home repair services in exchange for contact information.
 Create a whitepaper for people to download in exchange for their email addresses.

 - Ask Customers: When you service customers or estimate, you likely have them fill out an invoice or other type of form.
-Ensure there is a space for them to leave their email address and correctly categorize each address with the type of customer you served.
+Ensure there is a space for them to leave their email address and correctly categorize each address with the type of customer you serve.

 It seems like a daunting concept, but you can simplify content marketing.
-Consider the following:

 - Starting a Blog: As a foundation repair specialist, you probably know things like how to spot foundation damage, protect your foundation, and what to do at the first sign of foundation damage.
 All of those topics would make great blog posts.
 Turn your expertise into valuable content that will make your website more visible.

-- Video Content: Posting regular YouTube videos on an official company page can also help with SEO.
+- Video Content: Posting regular YouTube videos on an official company page can also help with foundation repair SEO.
 You can take topics from your blog and turn them into short videos that show viewers what to look for, what to do when foundation damage occurs, and so forth.

 - Guest Posts: Guest blog posts are a great way to drum up more content and get more external links for your site.
 Chances are you know other contractors, so reach out to them with a link exchange proposition.
 Create a blog with a link to your site to give to a colleague.
 You can, in turn, post a blog that they wrote on your site.

-This is a very successful digital marketing tactic in 2021.
+This is a very successful digital marketing tactic in 2024.
 In fact, retargeting ads help convert customers 43% of the time as opposed to not retargeting.